diogorborges/BattleBots/README.md

 - The game leverages Kotlin Coroutines for concurrency, providing fluid gameplay while ensuring turn order.

 ### Creative Flair
-- A unique "current time mechanism" adds a layer of engagement and charm to the gameplay.
+- The "current time mechanism" and "current robot turn" adds a layer of engagement and charm to the gameplay.

 ## Technical Details